LZ0211/temp/README.md

 * cp2k2gro.exe [Windows]

-This is a simple program, it can read a general xyz trajectory file then generate a gro trajectory for gromacs tool analysis.
+This is a simple program, it can read a general xyz trajectory file then generate a gro trajectory [out.gro] for gromacs tool analysis.
 U can double click to use it and input xyz file name and typing six float values for system size in pdb crystal format, unit of the first three is angstrom, the rest is degree.
 For example, type **40 40 40 90 90 90** represents the box size is a cubic and with side length 40A * 40A * 40A.